 My own fence journey has had two major phases: First, after that initial research, I used polypropylene mesh.
 I got very good, but not complete, control from this 7.5-foot material for about six years, until one too many animal had run into it or limb had fallen on it.
 Not the material’s fault, though.

 I failed to reinforce the mesh with several strands of high-tensile wire running horizontally through the top, bottom and middle.
 Today, in one spot where I use this system (above), I have it properly reinforced, as in the photo above (and also flapped and pinned down at ground level with earth staples to prevent invasions from below, as I always did according to product directions).
 Note: This is not bird netting, but heavy poly with larger openings.

 Once the poly had done its service, I switched to woven wire (below), a very heavy 8-foot-tall metal material.
 Sliding farm gates on rollers span both my driveways (above): ugly, yes, but not as ugly as what the deer would do to me.
 Nobody’s been in since; well, nobody except the frogboys, but they don’t eat much in the way of shrubbery.

-IF YOU ARE insistent on going fenceless, I suggest doing some homework about plants that might stand up to the pressure.
+IF YOU ARE insistent on going fenceless, I suggest doing some homework.
+Again, read this interview with the Ohio State specialist on basic deer-fighting tactics.
+And then study up about plants that might stand up to the pressure.
 I love the Rutgers search tool that rates plants by their appeal (or lack of appeal) to deer (sample result below); other university extensions have lists and charts to offer for other regions.

 Ruth Rogers Clausen’s book “50 Beautiful Deer-Resistant Plants” (Amazon affiliate link) is another popular resource by a serious plant person and longtime garden writer.
 No way I’m sticking to 50, though, so please: Do fence me in.